Quit3Simpl3/cTrace/README.md

 "# spl-01"

-Made by Assaf and Avishag, LTD. fuck it all
+Made by Assaf and Avishag.
+fuck it all

 this is a branch edit